We’re going to teach you how to clean a Cricut mat and make it sticky again.

 Let’s get sticky…I mean… started!

-As your mat accumulates grime and debris with your loving use, move down the list to more potent cleaning methods.
+As your mat accumulates grime and debris with your loving use, move down our list to more potent cleaning methods.

-- Run a sticky lint roller (or loop of masking tape) across your Cricut mat to remove dust, fibers, bits of paper, and hairs.
+- Run a sticky lint roller (or loop of masking tape) across the entire surface of your Cricut mat to remove dust, fibers, bits of paper, and hairs.

 - This can be done every day, between projects, when you forget to cover your Cricut mats overnight, or simply whenever you notice bits and fibers accumulating on your mat.